Seansamuelsamuel/clinical-note-summarizer/README.md

 These scores show that the model is doing a decent job of generating relevant summaries that are similar to what a doctor might write manually

 **REQUIREMENTS AND HOW TO RUN**

-Hi, this is just a small note on how to run the project and what things you need.
+This is just a small note on how to run the project and what things you need.
 I’ve tried to keep it simple.

 1. WHAT YOU NEED INSTALLED